 - If all-of-the-above steps did not help, you can try to change the Xbox One controller in Virtual controller settings to Xbox 360 gamepad

 If you have more than one controller in joy.cpl, xCloud may focus on some other gamepad, not on reWASD's Xbox One.
 So make sure you whether disconnect the physical gamepads that you have connected at the moment, or check if you have remapped some other device by accident.

-We hope this post answers all of the questions you had about how to use mouse and keyboard on xCloud.
+We hope this post answers all of the questions you had about how to play xCloud on PC.
 If you have more, we will gladly chat with you and discuss them!
 Reach out to us wherever you feel comfortable: Discord text chat, on Facebook, or on reWASD Forum.
 Make sure to follow us on Pinterest, Reddit, and YouTube to keep your hand on the pulse.